ElisabeteBilini/BigBrainQuiz/README.md

 <ul>
 <li>When the login screen was started an internal error and when the start game button was clicked this error disappeared and entered another in its place for the same reason.</li>
 <ul>
-<li>With the help of the tutors I could realize that the error was generated because there were two HTML pages, the error was solved compatctando all the content of two HTML pages in one and making the necessary adaptations in the code.</li>
+<li>With the help of the tutors I could realize that the error was generated because there were two HTML pages, the error was solved compressing all the content of two HTML pages in one and making the necessary adaptations in the code.</li>
 <br>

 ![index](assets/images/erro%20addevent.png)